Disappearance of Steven Koecher: December 10–12, 2009

 During the day Koecher talked with his mother on the phone.
 The two discussed his plans for returning to the family's home in Bountiful for Christmas.
 Koecher's mother said he seemed upbeat about the upcoming holiday and his job prospects despite his financial difficulties.
 He did not tell her of his road trip that day.

 The next day, while handing out flyers for his employer, Koecher encountered two young girls who had inadvertently been locked out of their family's apartment.
 Learning of their plight, he tried to call their mother.
 When she did not answer, he looked for someone in the neighborhood who could take them in temporarily until someone arrived who could let them in.
 That same day, Koecher spoke with his ward's bishop, who also described Koecher's mood as positive.
-The bishop was also trying to help him, and had promised Koecher he would have a job available by the beginning of 2010.
+The bishop was also trying to help Koecher with his employment issues and had promised he would have a job available by the beginning of 2010.